songchunlin/songchunlin.github.io/news/index.md

 ---

 # Lab News
 - May 2025: Congratulations to Yuhao Li on successfully defending his master's thesis!
+Congratulations to Jinlong Li and Yang Li on successfully defending their doctoral dissertations!
 - April 2025: Congratulations to Ying Wang on receiving a fully funded PhD offer from Umeå University in Sweden (co-supervised by Assistant Professor Gerard Rocher-Ros and Professor Jan Karlsson)!
 - February 2025: Chunlin Song has been awarded the "Shi Yafeng Prize for Young Scientists in Cryosphere and Environment".
 - January 2025: Congratulations to master’s student Ying Wang's paper on greenhouse gas emissions from mountain rivers in Southwest China being accepted by Journal of Geophysical Research: Biogeosciences!